mackron/dr_libs/README.md

 <h4 align="center">dr_flac.h with Matroska container support</h4>

-WIP - Currently only tested with files with only one FLAC audio track created by ffmpeg and MKVToolNix.
+WIP - Currently only tested with files with only one FLAC audio track (with zero or more other types of tracks) created by ffmpeg and MKVToolNix.

 <p align="center">
     <a href="https://github.com/mackron/dr_libs">Upstream</a>